DanNov99/TicTacToe/NOTES.md

 ## Pomodoro 5
 ~~ - TODO: Create test and function that decides if there is a winner or is it a draw ~~ ~~ - TODO: Make it green ~~

+## Pomodoro 6
+~ - TODO: Create test and function that runs the game and uses the function that i created~~ ~ - TODO: Make it green and functional ~~